tilt-dev/tilt.build/docs/building_images_with_bazel.md

 k8s_yaml(bazel_k8s(":snack-server"))
 ```

 And if we Tilt up we should see that Tilt calls Bazel to build the YAML, and by extension its image and then Tilt takes that YAML and deploys it to the cluster.
-We get all the awesomeness of the HUD with three lines of code in a Tiltfile.

 ### Building Images
 Now for the second component: images.
 Let's follow the same strategy and figure out the Bazel command that will just build an image and then integrate it in to the Tiltfile.